okta/okta.github.io/_source/_code/javascript/okta_angular_sign-in_widget.md

 }
 ```

-## Create an Auth Guard
+## Create an Authorization Guard
-Now that you have a shared service to start, control, and end the authentication state, use it to protect endpoints of an app.
+Now that you have a shared service to start, control, and end the authentication state, use it to protect the endpoints of an app.

 Create `src/app/app.guard.ts` that implements [`CanActivate`](https://angular.io/api/router/CanActivate):